Aqua 2024.2 Help

 Frames pane

-A frame corresponds to the active method or function call.
+A frame corresponds to an active method or function call.
 It stores the local variables of the called method or function, its arguments, and the code context that enables expression evaluation.

 Threads and frames